timvieira/blog/content/gradient-vector-product.md

-Title: Gradient-vector product
+title: Gradient-vector product
 date: 2014-02-10
 comments: true
-tags: math
+tags: math calculus

 We've all written the following test for our gradient code (known as the